 Identity and Access Management (IAM) is a key component of the cyberinfrastructure security program and therefore is one of the areas where CTSC can provide help to NSF CI projects.
 Please contact us!

 - Trusted CI's Guide to Developing Cybersecurity Programs for NSF Science and Engineering Projects (which contains an IAM section)

-- Trusted CI Blog posts (search for the iam label), including Identity Management Best Practices: A Trusted CI Blog Series
+- Trusted CI Blog posts, including Identity Management Best Practices: A Trusted CI Blog Series

 - Trusted CI Federated Identity Discussion List